pldbrja/brja-prtreact/README.md

 ## Components

-Aside from Bootstrap's prebuilt classes, this portfolio utilizes the React library Material UI for specific elements .
+Aside from Bootstrap's prebuilt classes, this portfolio utilizes the React library Material UI for specific elements such as the error message presented on the contact form.

+## Errors

+The dropdown menu for mobile is a work in progress and at the moment, the pprtfolio page does not render the projects correctly.

+Both of these are errors that will be fixed before the final version.

 ## Usage